john-science/john-science.github.io/_drafts/2022-11-10-good-unit-test.md

     return sum(dct.values())
 ```

-And if you check, our unit test still passes.
+And if we run the test, it still passes.

 ## 2. Good Unit Tests Cover the Smallest Possible Unit of Code